agatocherry/webserv/README.md

 	autoindex				off
 	client_body_buffer_size	1000
 	allow_methods			GET POST DELETE
+	error_page 404			./data/my_website/error_files/404.html
 }
 ```

-listen
+### listen

-*Sets the address of the host (here: 0.0.0.0) and port (here: 80) on which the server will receive requests*
+Sets the address of the host (here: 0.0.0.0) and port (here: 80) on which the server will receive requests

-server_name
+### server_name

-*Sets names of the virtual server (here: my_website and my_website.com)*
+Sets names of the virtual server (here: my_website and my_website.com)

-location
+### location

-*Sets the correct routes within the file system (here: ex: my_website.com/home.html redirects to ./data/my_website/home.html)*
+Sets the correct routes within the file system (here: ex: my_website.com/home.html redirects to ./data/my_website/home.html)

-root
+### root

-*Sets the path the URI will be added to (here: ex: ./data/my_website)*
+Sets the path the URI will be added to (here: ex: ./data/my_website)

-index
+### index

-*The default file to load if the request ends with '/' (here: ./data/my_website/index.html)*
+The default file to load if the request ends with '/' (here: ./data/my_website/index.html)

-autoindex
+### autoindex

-*If "on" and no index file are set, requests ending with '/' produces a list of files and folders within the requested directory*
+If "on" and no index file are set, requests ending with '/' produces a list of files and folders within the requested directory

-client_body_buffer_size
+### client_body_buffer_size

-*Sets the buffer size to read from a client request body, meaning any POST actions.
-If the request body is larger, part or the whole body is written in a temporary file*
+Sets the buffer size to read from a client request body, meaning any POST actions.
+If the request body is larger, part or the whole body is written in a temporary file

-allow_methods
+### allow_methods

-*Sets the methods that the server accepts requests of*
+Sets the methods that the server accepts requests of

 The server receives a request one a port they listen to (here: 80) or by server name (here: my_website.com)